Dredge oyster: Distribution

 This species is native to Chile and New Zealand.

 In Chile, its range limit is from Chiloé Island, Los Lagos region to Guaitecas Islands, Aysén region.
 Practically, nowadays it only exists in the wild in one natural bank, Pullinque, a sector located in the Quetalmahue Gulf of Ancud which was declared a genetic reserve in 1982, and as a marine reserve in 2003.

 In the 1960s, the species was deliberately introduced to the Menai Strait off Wales by the Fisheries Laboratory, Conwy.
 This was an experiment to determine if the oyster could be an alternative to the native Ostrea edulis oysters in fisheries.
 The species was found to be unsuitable because of low recruitment and vulnerability to parasites and pathogens, and the experiment was abandoned.
 A self-sustaining population of O. chilensis remains, and has spread to other areas of the Menai Strait; it is regarded as an invasive species.

 Habitat

 This bivalve is found from low tide to depths of up to 35 m.
 In Chile it lives attached to hard rocky or muddy bottoms, from intertidal to about 8 meters deep, in enclosed bays or areas protected from strong waves.

 Description

 Its length is up to 105 mm, width up to 70 mm, and inflation up to 33 mm.
 In Chile its maximum controlled length is 87 mm.

+Ecology

+In New Zealand, the species is infected by two haplosporidian parasites, Bonamia exitiosa and B. ostreae.
+B. ostreae has been detected in O. chilensis across most of the oyster's range in New Zealand, from the Hauraki Gulf in the north to Port Adventure in southern South Island.
+B. ostreae is introduced in New Zealand and was first detected O. chilensis in the Marlborough Sounds in 2015, and it has been detected in Big Glory Bay on Stewart Island since 2017.